jeffreyza/PIVX-Doc-Website-Content/04. staking/06. staking_troubleshooting_faq/faq.en.md

     sectiontitle: Staking FAQ
     questions:
       - question: "Why is staking inactive on my core wallet?"
         response: "Please start with making sure you meet all requirements listed on that page [Staking](/staking).
-If this doesn't help, run the **getstakingstatus** command in the core wallet command line or debug console; any 'false' value should be investigated as they are likely the cause for staking to be de-activated."
+If this doesn't help, run the **getstakingstatus** command in the core wallet command line or debug console; any 'false' value should be investigated as they are likely the cause for staking to be de-activated. *Note:* The 'hot' wallet in a cold staking setup has to be 'Unlocked for staking'"
       - question: "I have been staking X PIVs for Y days and haven't received a reward yet.
 Is anything broken?"
         response: "Verify the staking status of your core wallet/of your staking provider.
 If active, your next best option is to give it time, as the frequency on which a staker will receive rewards is completely random.
 The staking calculator on [https://pivx.org/proof-of-stake](https://pivx.org/proof-of-stake) will provide you with an expected return/staking frequency that can help manage your expectations."
       - question: "I just received a staking reward and my staking balance is now down to zero.
 What is happening?"